mojotron/library/README.md

 # Library App

 This project is part of [The Odin Project](https://www.theodinproject.com) curriculum.
-Goal of the project is to learn basic object orientated programing concepts in JS.
+Part 1: Goal of the project is to learn basic object orientated programing concepts in JS.
 Key concepts to learn are object constructors, object prototype, and prototypal inheritance.
+Part 2: Refactor project from object constructor to ES6 classes.
+Part 3: Refactor project to use BaaS Firebase service for storage.

 This app is a virtual library for user to keep track of the books or reading hit list.
 User can add new book to library, update existing books or delete them.
 It is a basic CRUD application.

-View live preview of book [Library](https://mojotron.github.io/library/index.html) project via GitHub pages!
+View live preview of book [Library](https://mojotron-library.netlify.app/) project via Netlify!

 ### What have I learned?